 The digital world

-Another part which I initially perceived as difficult to transfer to a live virtual class, are elements like "hand raising" or expressing yes or no to a question in a large group.
+Another part which I initially perceived as difficult to transfer to a remote class, are elements like "hand raising" or expressing yes or no to a question in a large group.

 There are plenty of tools and solutions out there which support video conferencing.
 I guess, that most of you had contact with a lot of them in the recent weeks.
 I myself had to deal with at least three and I heard more about others.
 Equipped with my list I quickly came to zoom.
 They offer elements for non-verbal communication, a whiteboard and screen sharing of either the entire screen or just an app.
 The latter thing is something I like and always point out, if a student takes over.
 I'm very much dislike to disclose private information which may be on my screen.
 Needless to say, other solutions offer similar features, but not all of them, for example include a white board.
 This especially turned out to be valuable during lecturing.
 Students could draw their own solutions, and we were able to discuss them.